Formalizing Multimedia Recommendation through Multimodal Deep Learning: A formal multimodal schema for multimedia recommendation (RQ2)

-As in several collaborative filtering approaches, the inference is performed through the inner product between the multimodal representations of users and items.
-Regarding the loss function, the authors use the broadly-adopted BPR~\cite{DBLP:conf/uai/RendleFGS09} optimization framework, maximizing the distance between predicted ratings for positive items (i.e., the ones interacted by users) and negative items (i.e., the ones not already interacted by users).
+\textsc{\bfseries \underline{Applications}} \begin{enumerate}[leftmargin=*] \item \textbf{Micro-video recommendation~\cite{DBLP:conf/mm/WeiWN0HC19}.} As in several collaborative filtering approaches, the inference is performed through the inner product between the multimodal representations of users and items.
+Regarding the loss function, the authors use the broadly-adopted BPR~\cite{DBLP:conf/uai/RendleFGS09} optimization framework, maximizing the distance between predicted ratings for positive items (i.e., the ones interacted by users) and negative items (i.e., the ones not already interacted by users). \item \textbf{Food recommendation~\cite{DBLP:journals/tomccap/WangDJJSN21}.} User embeddings are learned for tag prediction, with a one-layer MLP used to predict scores and cross-entropy as a loss function.
+The final user embeddings are eventually exploited for the main task of food recommendation.
+Contrarily, item embeddings are directly adopted for the score prediction, run with a one-layer MLP trained on a binary cross-entropy loss. \item \textbf{Outfit fashion compatibility~\cite{DBLP:conf/mm/HanWJD17}.} Only the visual modality is adopted as input for the recommendation inference.
+However, the textual modality is exploited jointly with the visual input to minimize the contrastive component of the loss function, for whom the cosine similarity measures the distance between visual and textual modalities in the shared latent space. \item \textbf{Artist and song recommendation~\cite{DBLP:conf/recsys/OramasNSS17}.} Inference is run through the inner product between user and item final embeddings, while cosine distance is the chosen loss function as the learned latent embeddings are l2-normalized. \end{enumerate}